Could you please introduce yourself?

 When it comes to working with people, can you share any tips to our readers?

-I recommend that you always take a walk with the people you will be photographing before the shoot.
+I recommend that you always take a walk with your clients before the photo shoot.
 Get to know each other and when your subject is relaxed, you grab your camera and start photographing them.
 In this way, a casual vibe is created and everyone feels at ease.

 When it comes to your career, what was your highest high and your lowest low?

 My low point was actually when corona started.
 I had a great wedding in Norway planned.
 Unfortunately this did not happen for me, because I would have to be in quarantine for a very long time and I could not afford that with my other work.
-I was so fed up with this!
-It was truly a dream that fell into a thousand pieces.
-My highlight was that I went to Denmark for a weekend with a group of creative professionals to work at two styled shoots.
+My highlight was that I went to Denmark for a weekend with a group of creative professionals.
 I loved it!
 In addition, because of the pandemic I started making self-portraits!
 It is very therapeutic for me, I can express my feelings and people relate to my stories.
 I love the fact that I won an award with a self-portrait.

 Thank you so much Lisanne, what’s your experience with the Unlike Portrait Awards?

 I really enjoyed participating in this competition.
-It is a unique competition in which the threshold is low.
 This competition is about honor and about connecting people and I really like that.
-Winning an award really boosts your self-confidence and honor for your work.
+Winning an award really boosts your self-confidence.
 I would really recommend others to join in, even if it’s just for the experience.